“In Argentina, a house without a parrilla is like a house without a bathroom”.

 What is the Asado Adventure?

-The Asado Adventure is a blend of a walking tour, a cooking class, and a dining experience.
+The Asado Adventure is a blend of a walking tour and a dining experience.

-We arrived at Frank’s Palermo Viejo home at 10:30 am to start what would be a full day of eating.
-I recommend eating a light breakfast that day!
+We arrived at Frank’s home at 10:30 am in Palermo Viejo to start what would be a full day of eating.
+I recommend eating a light breakfast that morning.

 The first thing we did was build the fire.
 It may feel a bit early for that but the fire for an asado the fire is a literal slow burn.

-While the fire was burning, Frank taught us how to make chimichurri, a recipe you’re going to want to take home with you because traditional chimichurri is nothing like the fresh green sauce you see on the shelves in the US.
+While the fire was burning, Frank taught us how to make chimichurri.
+Luckily, he sends over the recipe after the tour because traditional chimichurri is nothing like the fresh green sauce you see on the shelves in the US.

-Frank taught us about the barrio’s history and street art as we went to do the shopping for the steak and wine we’d be enjoying later that afternoon.
+Frank taught us about the barrio’s history and street art as we went to do the shopping for the wine and other ingredients that we’d be enjoying later that afternoon.

 When we got back to the house the real fun (read: eating) began.

-The entire meal was of fantastic quality and I even tried (and liked) things I don’t typically enjoy even after 13 years of living here, like morcilla (blood sausage).
+The entire meal was fantastic and I even tried (and liked) things I don’t typically enjoy, like morcilla (blood sausage).

-In true asado fashion the cuts of meat kept on coming, each one better than the last.
+In true asado fashion the cuts of meat kept coming one after the other, each one better than the last.
+We tried a wide variety of cuts.

-Wine, a simple salad, and chimichurri rounded out the meal and it was just like an asado with my Argentine in-laws (with better quality meat, but don’t tell them I said that).
+Wine, a simple salad, and chimichurri rounded out the meal and it was just like an asado with my Argentine in-laws but better (but don’t tell them I said that).

 The meal ended with dessert, something Argentines never skimp on, and yerba mate.